alphagov/forms/design/prototype-version-2/form-overview/README.md

 There is a green “Add a question” button.

-‘Form name’ ...

-‘Your questions’ ... summary list, ‘Down’, ‘Up’ and ‘Edit’ actions

-‘Standard pages’ section ...
-‘check your answers’ with hint text, ‘Edit’ link on the right ‘confirmation’ with hint text, ‘Edit’ link on the right
+Below this is a section titled ‘Form name’ with a summary list showing the form name as the user had entered it with an ‘Edit’ link to the right of the row.

+The next section is title ‘Your questions’.
+There is a summary list showing the questions the user has added; “What is your name?”; “What is your date of birth?”; and “What is your National Insurance number?”.
+In each row alongside the questions are actions the user can take.
+There is a ‘Down’ button for the first and second question.
+An ‘Up’ button for the second and last question.
+Each row ends with an ‘Edit’ link.

+The next section ‘Standard pages’ shows the pages that the platform automatically adds for each form.
+These include:
+- ‘Check your answers’ which has hint text of “This page lists all the questions and answers so people can check before they submit the form.
+You can add a declaration for people to confirm their answers.” under the name.
+On the right side of the row is an ‘Edit’ link.
+- ‘Confirmation’ with hint text “This page will be shown to confirm the form has been submitted.
+You can add information to tell people what will happen next.”
+There is an ‘Edit’ link on the right.

-‘Next steps’ section ... link to “Test the form in a new tab” above a grey ‘Publish form’ button.
+The final section is titled ‘Next steps’.
+There is a link to “Test the form in a new tab” above a grey ‘Publish form’ button.

 ### Feedback from testing this version